Where to stay in Alice Springs

 Best self-contained

-Catering for both travellers and temporary workers, Alice Springs has got quite a few self-contained apartment complexes, some more corporate and some with a bit more of a holiday atmosphere.
+Catering for both travellers and temporary workers, Alice Springs has quite a few self-contained apartment complexes, some more corporate and some with a bit more of a holiday atmosphere.

 If you’re looking for places to stay in Alice Springs that will let you cook for a group and perhaps save some money on eating out, then one of these options should work well.